maartenwodan/tasksoup/syncgithub/README.md

  - Sync priority with github prio's.
  - Sync usernames, contact can be @username if a map exists.
 Requires username mapping.
- - Sync assigned to, also with username mapping.
+ - Sync Progress with whatever (zenhub?).
- - Sync Progress with whatever (zenhub?)
+ - Connect with GitHooks instead of cron?

 Inner workings
 ==============